slievr/compounds_api/README.md

 --rm -it compound_seeder
 ```

+docker run \
+--env DB_USER=postgres \
+--env DB_PASS=postgres \
+--env DB_NAME=postgres \
+--env DB_HOST=localhost \
+--network=host
+--rm -it compounds

 Run the second command inside the directory that the compound files are in as it will be mounted to the container, and set the `SEED_FILE` env var to it's file name e.g. `compounds.json`

 ## assumptions

 I have forgone creating an images endpoint, as I would have used a CDN such as s3 or gcloud storage.